jferson1089/Project3/readme.md

 **Back-End Requirements:**

-- Your back-end must be a Node, Express, and Mongoose API with at least 2 non-user models.
-No associations are required.
+- Your back-end must be a Node, Express, and Mongoose API with at least 2 models, more if needed, and one association.
 - Must have Create, Read, Update, and Destroy functionality built throughout the app (i.e. You don't need full CRUD on every model, just full CRUD throughout your models where it makes sense).
-- You must have a test for each of your routes

 **Front-End Requirements:**

-- Your front-end must use React and leverage the backend API in the above requirements.
+- Your front-end must use React and leverage the backend API.
 - You must use React Router to handle multiple views.
 - You must communicate with the back-end API RESTfully to Create, Read, Update, and Destroy resources (using either `fetch` or `axios`).
 - Your frontend must be responsive and work on mobile phones, tablets, and desktops
-- You must have at least one test for each of your components

 Review the [Rubric](./evaluation.md) for the specifics of how your project will be graded.